Hannibal Gaddafi: Captivity in Lebanon

-An arrest warrant was issued against him by the Lebanese government over the disappearance of al-Sadr and he was arrested.
-A request by the Syrian government to return Gaddafi on the grounds that he was a political refugee was denied by the Lebanese government as he is a wanted man in Lebanon for withholding information regarding the disappearance of al-Sadr.
+After being released from his kidnapping, an arrest warrant was issued against Hannibal by the Lebanese government over the disappearance of al-Sadr, and he was arrested.
+A request by the Syrian government to return Gaddafi on the grounds that he was a political refugee was denied by the Lebanese government, claiming he was a wanted man in Lebanon for withholding information regarding the disappearance of al-Sadr.
 In August 2016, al-Sadr's family filed a lawsuit against Gaddafi over his role in the disappearance of the Imam despite the fact that Sadr's disappearance in 1978 occurred when Hannibal was two years old.

 In 2019, Russia, which developed close ties with Hannibal's older brother Saif al-Islam, allegedly pushed for Hannibal's release and offered him asylum in Moscow.

-Hannibal cited his age at the time of the event as proof of his innocence.
+Hannibal cited the fact that he was just three years old at the time of the event as proof of his innocence.
 He also stated that his father Muammar did not meet Sadr in August 1978 as he was in Sirte.
 Instead, Sadr and his entourage were hosted by Libyan Prime Minister Abdessalam Jalloud in Tripoli.
+Hannibal claimed that Jalloud, and Ahmed Gaddaf al-Dam were the only living people with knowledge about Sadr's disappearance.

-His older brother Saif al-Islam has been negotiating his release behind the scenes through intermediaries, including Lebanese businessman Mohammed Jamil Derbah (a former associate of the late British gangster John Palmer), French-Algerian lobbyist Tayeb Benabderrahmane, and French-Iraqi businessman Souha al-Bedri.
-Several foreign government, including Turkey, have also lobbied for Hannibal's release, but their efforts are blocked at the highest level by the Shia-dominated Amal Movement and Hezbollah.
+His older brother Saif al-Islam attempted to negotiate his release behind the scenes through intermediaries, including Lebanese businessman Mohammed Jamil Derbah (a former associate of the late British gangster John Palmer), French-Algerian lobbyist Tayeb Benabderrahmane, and French-Iraqi businessman Souha al-Bedri.
+Several foreign governments, including Türkiye, also lobbied for Hannibal's release, but their efforts were blocked at the highest level by the Shia-dominated Amal Movement and Hezbollah.
 Several associates of former French President Nicolas Sarkozy, including paparazzi Michèle Marchand and businessman Noël Dubus, were allegedly involved in a plot to free Hannibal in exchange for Hannibal's testimony absolving Sarkozy in the alleged Libyan financing in the 2007 French presidential election scandal.
-As of November 2022, Hannibal is still in custody in Lebanon.